 Aeonium atropurpureum f. cristatum

-Aeonium arboreum var. atropurpureum f. cristatum is a crested succulent shrub that produces magnificent, fun shaped purple, leaf rosettes at the ends of its branches and seems to change in and out of its crested mode during the years.
-Rosettes are formed at the ends of the stems.
-Yellow flowers form long clusters in summer.
+Aeonium arboreum var. atropurpureum f. cristatum is a succulent shrub that produces magnificent fun-shaped rosettes of purple leaves at the ends of the branches, changing in and out of its crested mode during the years.
+Flowers are yellow and appear arranged in long clusters in summer.